 The Samsung NU6900 is a decent entry-level 4K LCD TV.
 It has an okay picture quality with a high native contrast ratio but lacks other more advanced features like local dimming to enhance image quality.
-It can't get very bright and does not have a wide color gamut, so it cannot deliver good HDR performance.
-It has a low input lag and a fast response time which are good for games, but motion handling is only mediocre.
+It can't get very bright and doesn't have a wide color gamut, so it can't deliver good HDR performance.
+It has a low input lag and a fast response time, which are good for games, but motion handling is only mediocre.

-The stand of the Samsung NU6900 is plastic and supports the TV well.
-It is slightly different from the stand of the NU7100.
-Unfortunately, it is not very tall and you might block a small part of the bottom edge of your screen if you place a soundbar in front of it.
+The Samsung NU6900's stand is plastic and supports the TV well.
+It's slightly different from the Samsung NU7100's stand.
+Unfortunately, it isn't very tall and you might block a small part of the bottom edge of your screen if you place a soundbar in front of it.

 Footprint of the 55" TV stand: 39.75" x 9.5"

-Just like the higher-end model Samsung NU7100, the NU6900 does not support local dimming.
+Just like the higher-end Samsung NU7100, the NU6900 doesn't support local dimming.
 The above video is provided for reference only.

 Decent SDR peak brightness.
-The Samsung NU6900 cannot get very bright in SDR to overcome glare.
-It is more suitable for dimmer rooms, very similar to this year's NU7100, but less bright than last years MU6100 or MU6300.
-Even though the brightness is mostly consistent, in dark scenes, small highlights are not as bright as we can see from our 2% window and this is due to Samsung's CE (frame) dimming.
+The Samsung NU6900 can't get very bright in SDR to overcome glare.
+It's more suitable for dimmer rooms, very similar to 2018's Samsung NU7100, but less bright than the Samsung MU6100 or Samsung MU6300.
+Even though the brightness is mostly consistent, in dark scenes, small highlights aren't as bright, as we can see from our 2% window.
+This is due to Samsung's CE (frame) dimming.

-The HDR peak brightness of this NU6900 is disappointing.
-Although it is consistent across most input windows, it's just not enough to deliver the directors intent.
+The Samsung NU6900's HDR peak brightness is disappointing.
+Although it's consistent across most input windows, it's just not enough to deliver the director's intent.
 Small highlights in dark scenes get crushed.
-The TV has similar performance to the budget LG UK6300 and its performance, just like the NU7100, is worse than last year's Samsung lineup.
+The TV has performs similarly to the budget LG UK6300.
+Its performance, just like the Samsung NU7100, is worse than last year's Samsung lineup.

-The gray uniformity of the Samsung NU6900 is decent.
-Although the corners are slightly darker, the center of the image is relatively clear and it is unlikely that you will notice any dirty screen effect when watching sports.
-This performance is similar to higher-end Samsung models like the NU7100.
+The Samsung NU6900's gray uniformity is decent.
+Although the corners are slightly darker, the center of the image is relatively clear, and it's unlikely that you'll notice any dirty screen effect when watching sports.
+This performance is similar to higher-end Samsung models, like the NU7100.

 In darker shades of gray, the results are better and only very few people might notice any shades on the screen.

-Bad viewing angles for the Samsung NU6900, an almost identical result with that of the NU7100.
-Unfortunately, small movements off the center axis and the picture fades to gray as blacks become more intense.
-This is an expected behavior of VA-panels.
+The Samsung NU6900 has bad viewing angles, an almost identical result to the Samsung NU7100.
+Unfortunately, any small movement off the center axis and the picture fades to gray as blacks become more intense.
+This is an expected behavior from VA panels.

-This TV does not have a wide color gamut.
-Just like the Samsung NU7100, the NU6900 is best suited for SDR content as it cannot display saturated colors very well.
+This TV doesn't have a wide color gamut.
+Just like the Samsung NU7100, the Samsung NU6900 is best suited for SDR content as it can't display saturated colors very well.
 In the 'Movie' Picture Mode that gives the best results in HDR, the EOTF curve follows closely the target PQ curve until the TV gets closer to its peak brightness when it quickly starts to roll off.
 The PC and Game mode EOTFs are very similar to 'Movie'.

 If while watching an HDR movie or while playing an HDR game you find the image too dark, you can set Contrast Enhancer to 'High', or raise the Gamma.
 Here is the EOTF with both Contrast Enhancer set to 'High' and with a Gamma correction of '+3'.

-Disappointing color volume on the NU6900, just like the NU7100.
-The limited color gamut does not allow the TV to display vivid colors in a wide range of brightness levels so HDR looks a lot like SDR.
+The Samsung NU6900's color volume is disappointing.
+With a limited color gamut, the TV can't display bright colors in a varied range of brightness levels, so HDR content looks more like SDR.

 The Samsung NU6900 displays our test pattern well with some banding in the darker colors, with green being the worst.
-In real-world when the image displays a large area of similar color, some people will notice small points of banding.
+In real world content, when the image displays a large area of similar color, some people will notice small banding points.